-- 4.30(3A) [Power of retention] Unless the court otherwise directs, in a case falling within paragraph (3)(a) above the provisional liquidator may retain out of the company's property such sums or property as are or may be required for meeting his remuneration and expenses. - 4.30(4) [Provisional liquidator other than official receiver] Where a person other than the official receiver has been appointed provisional liquidator, and the official receiver has taken any steps for the purpose of obtaining a statement of affairs or has performed any other duty under the Rules, he shall pay the official receiver such sum (if any) as the court may direct.
+- 4.033(4) [Power of retention] Unless the court otherwise directs, in a case falling within paragraph (3)(a) above the provisional liquidator may retain out of the company's property such sums or property as are or may be required for meeting his remuneration and expenses. - 4.033(5) [Provisional liquidator other than official receiver] Where a person other than the official receiver has been appointed provisional liquidator, and the official receiver has taken any steps for the purpose of obtaining a statement of affairs or has performed any other duty under the Rules, he shall pay the official receiver such sum (if any) as the court may direct. - A.3 Liquidation - rule 4.134 Fixing of remuneration - 4.134 (1) [Entitlement to remuneration] The liquidator is entitled to receive remuneration for his services as such. - 4.134(2) [How fixed] The remuneration shall be fixed either: - (a) as a percentage of the value of the assets which are realised or distributed, or of the one value and the other in combination, or - (b) by reference to the time properly given by the insolvency practitioner (as liquidator) and his staff in attending to matters arising in the winding up.

-A.3 Liquidation

-- Rule 4.127 Fixing of remuneration - 4.127(1) [Entitlement to remuneration] The liquidator is entitled to receive remuneration for his services as such. - 4.127(2) [How fixed] The remuneration shall be fixed either: - (a) as a percentage of the value of the assets which are realised or distributed, or of the one value and the other in combination, or - (b) by reference to the time properly given by the insolvency practitioner (as liquidator) and his staff in attending to matters arising in the winding up. - 4.127(3) [Determination under r.
-4.127(2)] Where the liquidator is other than the official receiver, it is for the liquidation committee (if there is one) to determine whether the remuneration is to be fixed under paragraph (2)(a) or (b) and, if under paragraph (2)(a), to determine any percentage to be applied as there mentioned. - 4.127(4) [Matters relevant r.
-4.127(3) determination] In arriving at that determination, the committee shall have regard to the following matters: - (a) the complexity (or otherwise) of the case, - (b) any respects in which, in connection with the winding up, there falls on the insolvency practitioner (as liquidator) any responsibility of an exceptional kind or degree, - (c) the effectiveness with which the insolvency practitioner appears to be carrying out, or to have carried out, his duties as liquidator, and - (d) the value and nature of the assets with which the liquidator has to deal. - 4.127(5) [If no committee or no determination] If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed (in accordance with paragraph (2)) by a resolution of a meeting of creditors; and paragraph (4) applies to them as it does to the liquidation committee.

-4.127(6) [Otherwise fixed] Where the liquidator is not the official receiver and his remuneration is not fixed as above, the liquidator shall be entitled to remuneration fixed in accordance with the provisions of Rule 4.127A.
+- 4.134(3) [Determination under r.
+4.134(2)] Where the liquidator is other than the official receiver, it is for the liquidation committee (if there is one) to determine whether the remuneration is to be fixed under paragraph (2)(a) or (b) and, if under paragraph (2)(a), to determine any percentage to be applied as there mentioned. - 4.134(4) [Matters relevant r.
+4.134(3) determination] In arriving at that determination, the committee shall have regard to the following matters: - (a) the complexity (or otherwise) of the case, - (b) any respects in which, in connection with the winding up, there falls on the insolvency practitioner (as liquidator) any responsibility of an exceptional kind or degree, - (c) the effectiveness with which the insolvency practitioner appears to be carrying out, or to have carried out, his duties as liquidator, and - (d) the value and nature of the assets with which the liquidator has to deal. - 4.134(5) [If no committee or no determination] If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed (in accordance with paragraph (2)) by a resolution of a meeting of creditors; and paragraph (4) applies to them as it does to the liquidation committee. - 4.134(6) [Otherwise fixed] If not fixed as above, the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations.